Lyncs-API/lyncs.utils/README.md

 - `call_method(obj, fnc, *args, **kwargs)`: Calls a method of the obj.
 - `default_repr_pretty`: Default method to use for _repr_pretty_
 - `default(value, type=None, doc=None)`: Attribute with default value and optional type checking
+- `methodof(self, func)`: Returns the class where method has been defined
+- `@before_super`: Decorator that call method from super before executing for self
+- `@after_super`: Decorator that call method from super after executing for self

 ### Extensions